-From the architect.
+Text description provided by the architects.
 Plan with several axes and a large gable roof

 The site is situated in a residential district on an undulating land in the suburb of Tokyo.
 The house stands on an irregular shaped lot facing a junction of three slightly sloping roads.
 Plan of the building is composed of exterior walls placed parallel to site perimeters, with garage and garden subtracted from those.
 Private rooms are provided along the exterior walls, and the remaining space is allocated for a public space for family gatherings.